 2. That “second rule” is a question: “could a real cop think I am trying to impersonate an officer?”
 Impersonation of an officer is a civil crime, punishable by fines and/or a jail sentence.

 You can wear a replica police officer uniform as a costume.
 Just don’t go around acting like a cop.
-Impersonation is measured both by what you’re wearing, but also by what you do — how you act and behave.
-Don’t try to pull someone over, write a citation (a ticket), handcuff someone in public, or do other things that you see actors-as-cops on TV do.
+Impersonation is measured both by what you are wearing, but also by what you do — how you act and behave.
+Do not try to pull someone over, write a citation (a ticket), handcuff someone in public, or do other things that you see actors-as-cops on TV do.

-If you keep the uniform appearance to look like a uniform that is not worn by real cops in your area (town, city, county, or state), and if you keep the cop-acting behavior behind closed doors, then you’ll be okay — and probably have a lot of fun, too!
+If you keep the uniform appearance to look like a uniform that is not worn by real cops in your area (town, city, county, or state), and if you keep the cop-acting behavior behind closed doors, then you will be okay — and probably have a lot of fun, too!